-As a society we have become more aware of personal hygiene and wellness.
-We have seen social trends shift with open air yoga classes, rewards systems for healthy living and hand sanitisers in every imaginable space becoming more frequent.
+As a society we are increasingly more aware of personal hygiene and wellness.
+We have seen social trends shift towards open air yoga classes, rewards systems for healthy living and hand sanitisers in every imaginable space.

-Hand sanitisers are often a topic of contention and within some circles, the topic is up there with discussions around religion and politics - just don’t do it.The two extremes of the scale are people who believe there are many dangers associated with hand sanitiser and people who are obsessed with hand sanitiser.
-There are some good arguments made by both sides so let’s explore.
+Hand sanitisers are often a topic of contention and within some circles up there with discussions around religion and politics; just don’t do it.
+At one end of the spectrum are those people who believe there are many dangers associated with hand sanitiser, and at the other end are those people who are obsessed with hand sanitiser.
+There are some good arguments to be made by both sides, so let’s explore these.

-Research has shown that hand sanitisers with concentrations of 60 - 95% alcohol are more effective at killing germs than it’s low and non-alcohol based counterparts.
-People opposed to using these products will argue that the alcohol dries hands and could lead to accelerated ageing and skin damage.
+Research has shown that hand sanitisers with concentrations of 60 - 95% alcohol are more effective at killing germs than low and non-alcohol based counterparts.
+People opposed to using these products argue that the alcohol dries hands and could lead to accelerated aging and skin damage.
 There are also concerns around weakened immune systems and antibacterial resistance as hand sanitisers limit exposure to bacteria.
-One would also need to consider that you are killing all bacteria - not just the harmful bacteria.
+One would also need to consider that you are killing all bacteria, not just the harmful bacteria.

-You also need to consider which brand of hand sanitisers you use.
+You also need to consider which brand of hand sanitiser you use.
 As with most products you buy look at quality over price and read the label.
 For hand sanitisers, there have been concerns raised around the use of triclosan and phthalates so get the facts and look out for those indicators.

 In essence, you shouldn’t use hand sanitiser all the time but use it when it counts!

 For more content to assist you to determine fact or fiction, subscribe to our blog!